Frederick Nebel: Novels and screen adaptations

 His story “The Bribe” was adapted into the 1949 movie by the same name, starring Robert Taylor, Ava Gardner, Charles Laughton, and Vincent Price.
 On television, his work was adapted for such shows as General Electric Theater and Studio One.

 Slick magazines

 After selling the film rights to Sleepers East, Nebel hired agent Carl Brandt.
 After 12 years and more than 230 stories, Nebel stopped writing for the detective pulps in 1937 to focus on romance.
 Under Brandt’s guidance, Nebel began selling to higher-paying slick magazines such as Collier's, Cosmopolitan, Good Housekeeping, Liberty, McCall’s, Redbook, The Saturday Evening Post and Woman’s Home Companion.

-In 1956 he returned to mystery writing biefly, publishing 6 more short stories for Ellery Queen's Mystery Magazine.
+In 1956 he returned to mystery writing briefly, publishing 6 more short stories for Ellery Queen's Mystery Magazine.
 His last story was published in 1962.

 Personal life

 Nebel met his wife, Dorothy Blank, in Paris in 1928.
 They married in 1930 and moved to St. Louis, where much of his fiction is set.
 In 1934, they moved to Connecticut and in 1937 they had a son, Christopher Nebel.
 Suffering from high blood pressure, Nebel moved to Laguna Beach, California in the late 1950s.
 In 1967 Nebel suffered a cerebral hemorrhage and died three days later at age sixty-three.